-BMP Measurable Goals h.
-O&M for The permittee shall maintain and implement an O&M municipally-owned or maintained structural stormwater controls program for municipally-owned or maintained structural stormwater controls installed for compliance with the permittee's post-construction ordinance.
+ВМР Measurable Goals h.
+O&M for The permittee shall maintain and implement an O&M municipally-owned or program for municipally-owned or maintained structural maintained structural stormwater controls installed for compliance with the stormwater controls permittee's post-construction ordinance.